q3769/chunk4j/README.md

 # Chunks

-A Java API to chop up larger data blobs into smaller "chunks" with pre-defined size, and stitch the chunks back together to restore the original data when needed.
+A Java API to chop up larger data blobs into smaller "chunks" of pre-defined size, and stitch the chunks back together to restore the original data when needed.

 ## User story